k11n/konstellation/website/docs/konstellation/principles.md

 ## Optimized for apps, not databases

-A application typically involves a combination services and databases.
-While it's possible to run databases inside of Kubernetes, I prefer to run them externally.
+An application typically involves a combination services and databases.
+While it's possible to run databases inside of Kubernetes, we prefer to run them separately.
 This is because:

 * Databases benefit from having close to the metal access
 * Operating databases is very different from operating services, and there are managed services that solve that problem very well. ([RDS](https://aws.amazon.com/rds/), [ElastiCache](https://aws.amazon.com/elasticache/), [ScyllaCloud](https://www.scylladb.com/product/scylla-cloud/) to name a few)